ramleo/End-to-End-GenAI-Chatbot-using-Llama2/README.md

     return render_template('chat.html')
 ```

 `@app.route("/")`: This is a decorator.
-It tells Flask to associate the following function (index) with the root URL ("/") of your website.
+It tells Flask to associate the following function (index) with the root URL ("/") of our website.
 This means when a user visits the main URL of your app, this function will be executed.

 `def index():`: This defines a function named "index".
 This function will be called when the root URL is accessed.

 `return render_template('chat.html')`: This is the core of what the function does.
-It uses Flask's render_template function to find an HTML file named chat.html (presumably located in a "templates" folder
+It uses Flask's render_template function to find an HTML file named chat.html and
-within your project) and sends its content back to the user's web browser to be displayed.
+sends its content back to the user's web browser to be displayed.

 9. Handling User Input and Generating Responses:
 ```